sgonzalezoyuela/mcp-server-wazuh/README.md

 ## Architecture

-The server primarily facilitates communication between an application (e.g., an IDE extension or CLI tool) and the Wazuh MCP Server itself via stdio.
-The server can then interact with the Wazuh API as needed.
+The server is built using the [rmcp](https://crates.io/crates/rmcp) framework and facilitates communication between MCP clients (e.g., Claude Desktop, IDE extensions) and the Wazuh MCP Server via stdio transport.
+The server interacts with the Wazuh Indexer API to fetch security alerts and other data.

 ```mermaid
 sequenceDiagram